bkesterbyld/maroon-potato/src/pages/secure-cloud-data-storage.md

   - type: hero_section
     title: Secure Data Syndication
     subtitle: >-
-      For application owners that need to share with developers, data scientists and third parties
+      For application owners that need to share with other developers, departments and third parties
     background_color: secondary
   - type: features_section
     features: